-Though Ganesha is worshiped as the elephant-headed God, the form (swaroop) is just to bring out the formless (parabrahma roopa).
+- Though Ganesha is worshiped as the elephant-headed God, the form (swaroop) is just to symbolize the qualities of the Divine (parabrahma roopa).

 We are all familiar with the story of how Ganesha became the elephant-headed God.

-Parvati became dirty when she was celebrating with Shiva.
+As the story goes, Parvati became dirty when she was celebrating with Shiva.
 When she realized this, she removed the dirt from her body and created a boy out of it.
-She then asked him to keep guard while she bathed.
+She then asked the boy to keep guard while she bathed.

-When Shiva returned, the boy did not recognize him and obstructed his passage.
-So Shiva chopped off the boy's head and entered.
+When Shiva returned, the boy did not recognize him and obstructed his path.
+Shiva in rage, chopped off the boy's head and entered.
 At seeing this, Parvati was shocked.
 She explained to Shiva that the boy was their son and pleaded with Shiva to save him.

-Shiva then instructed his helpers to go and get the head of someone who was sleeping with their head pointing to the north.
-The helpers then got the head of an elephant, which Shiva affixed to the boy's torso and Ganesha was born!
+Shiva then instructed his helpers to go and get the head of someone who was sleeping with their head pointing towards the north.
+The helpers got the head of an elephant, which Shiva affixed to the boy's torso and Ganesha was born!

 Why should Parvati have dirt on her body?

 Parvati is symbolic of festive energy.
-Her becoming dirty signifies that celebration can easily become Rajasik, or feverish and can take you away from your center.
-Dirt is symbolic of ignorance, and Shiva is symbolic of the Supreme Innocence, Peace and Knowledge.
+Her becoming dirty signifies that celebration can easily become Rajasik or feverish, and can take you away from your center.
+Dirt is symbolic of ignorance, and Shiva is symbolic of innocence, peace and knowledge.

-Ganesha also has a single tusk which signifies one-pointedness.
-Even the implements Ganesha wields are symbolic.
+- Ganesha also has a single tusk which signifies one-pointedness.

-He carries in his hands, the 'Ankusa' (signifying awakening) and the 'Paasa' (signifying control).
-With awakening, a lot of energy is released, which without proper control, can go haywire.
+- He carries in his hands the 'Ankusa' (signifying awakening) and the 'Paasa' (signifying control).
+With spiritual awakening, a lot of energy is released, which without proper control, can go haywire.

 Our ancient Rishis were so deeply intelligent that they chose to express Divinity in terms of symbols rather than words, since words change over time, but symbols remain unchanged.